Rigid connections and $F$-isocrystals: Rigid connections with vanishing -curvature have unitary monodromy

-\begin{theorem} Let $(E_S,\nabla_S)$ be an $S$-model of a rigid connection, such that for all closed points $s \in S$, the connections $(E_s,\nabla_s)$ have vanishing $p$-curvatures.
+\begin{theorem} Let $(E_S,\nabla_S)$ be an $S$-model of a rigid connection such that for all closed points $s \in S$, the connections $(E_s,\nabla_s)$ have vanishing $p$-curvatures.
 Then $(E_{\mathbb{C}},\nabla_{\mathbb{C}})$ is a unitary connection. \end{theorem}

 \begin{proof} We choose a good closed point $s \in S$ (see Lemma \ref{lem:good}).
 By virtue of Corollary \ref{cor:f_p_one} we have $f_{i,s}^{proj} = 1$ for all $i$.
-By Corollary~\ref{cor:f_p_one}, we know that $\sigma(V_s,0)$ and $(\mathrm{gr}(E_s),\mathrm{gr}(\nabla_s))$ are equivalent as projective Higgs bundles (this follows from the definition of the Higgs-de Rham flow).
+By Corollary \ref{cor:f_p_one}, we know that $\sigma(V_s,0)$ and $(\mathrm{gr}(E_s),\mathrm{gr}(\nabla_s))$ are equivalent as projective Higgs bundles (this follows from the definition of the Higgs-de Rham flow).
 This shows that $\mathrm{gr}(\nabla_s) = \omega \cdot{} \id_{\mathrm{gr}(E_s)}$, where $\omega$ is a $1$-form on $X_s$.
 However, we also know that $\mathrm{gr}(\nabla_s)$ is nilpotent, hence we must have $\mathrm{gr}(\nabla_s) = 0$ for every good $s \in S$.

-Since there are infinitely many prime numbers $p$, such that there exists a good closed point $s \in S$ (Lemma \ref{lem:good}), we conclude that the Kodaira-Spencer class vanishes everywhere on $X_S$.
-Vanishing of the Kodaira-Spencer class implies that $\nabla$ is a unitary connection. \end{proof}
+Since there are infinitely many prime numbers $p$ such that there exists a good closed point $s \in S$ (Lemma \ref{lem:good}), we conclude that the Kodaira--Spencer class vanishes everywhere on $X_S$.
+Vanishing of the Kodaira--Spencer class implies that $\nabla$ is a unitary connection. \end{proof}

+Under certain circumstances the result above can be used to deduce finiteness of the monodromy.
+This is the case if the monodromy of the flat connection is known to be \emph{strongly integral} (defined below).

+\begin{remark} According to Simpson's integrality conjecture, a rigid connection is expected to have integral monodromy, that is, the monodromy representation is isomorphic to a representation $\rho\colon \pi^{\rm top}_1(X,x) \to GL_n(\bar{\mathbb{Z}})$.
+Here, $\bar{\mathbb{Z}}$ denotes the ring of algebraic integers.
+We emphasize that this is not the same as \emph{strong integrality}, which amounts to the existence of an isomorphism with a representation $\pi^{\rm top}_1(X,x) \to GL_n(\mathbb{Z})$.
+While it is true that

+it does not hold that ``integrality and unitary" implies finite monodromy.
+We give a counterexample below. \end{remark}